edhamma/saints/saints.rst

 retreat might have some similarities to a sex education class, but who is getting it and who is not would still likely be a private matter.
 If you had a problem or a question about your personal sex life, you might talk about it with a teacher or friend.
-If you have friends whop you feel have had similar experiences, you might go into great detail about your personal experiences.
+If you have friends whom you feel have had similar experiences, you might go into great detail about your personal experiences.